 He is a famous TV host and has done more than 30,000 interviews, including that of presidents and celebrities.
 The ease at which he does them makes everyone think that public speaking is a piece of cake for him.
 It is almost like he was born for this job!

 Well, here is how Larry describes the days before his first TV appearance,

 “I didn’t sleep that whole weekend.
 I kept rehearsing things to say on the air.
 By eight-thirty on my first morning, I was a basket case.”

 Later, when the moment had arrived to host his first ever show – he was so nervous that he couldn’t utter a single word.
 He played one song after the other to cover up for the awkward moments of silence.
-The director of the show finally decided to walk in to the room and pressurise Larry to buckle his shoes.
+The director of the show finally decided to walk into the room and pressurize Larry to buckle his shoes.
 This is when Larry uttered his first word.
 From there onwards, he never looked back.

 What does that mean for you?

 It is simple - know that confidence is a learnable skill.
 Even though you may have suffered from a lack of confidence at some point in the past, it does not determine your future outcome in any way.
 Just like these celebrities, you too can develop the skills that you wish to learn and strive for limitless success.

 P.S.
 I'd love to hear from you.
 Which celebrity story did you like the most?
 Leave a comment below.